kaytee123/milestone-project/README.md

 [VIEW LIVE PROJECT HERE](https://kaytee123.github.io/milestone-project/)
-# This is a website project about luxury cars
+# This is a website project about selling of electronics

 ## Testing